keithws/contentful-webhook-tunnel/README.md

 ## Todo

+* added close() method to delete webhook records and close tunnels
 * accept a single space or an array of spaces or an options object as the first argument to createServer()

 ## Change Log

-_2.0.0 — November 22, 2017_
+_2.0.0 — June 19, 2018_

-* updated dependancies
+* updated dependancies to resolve security issues
-* added tests with Mocha
+* updated to ngrok 3.0 which requires 8.3.0 or greater

-* added close() method to delete webhook records and close tunnels _1.6.1 — November 21, 2017_
+_1.6.1 — November 21, 2017_

 * fixed bug in custom header declaration